CodeChefVIT/resources/Frontend/VUEJS.md

 ## Done? :disappointed_relieved:
 Not yet!
-Now that you've explored Vue, you can either learn [React](./REACT.md) or [Flutter](./FLUTTER.md) to start developing mobile apps.
+Now that you've explored Vue, you can either learn [React](./REACT.md) & master frontend web dev or [Flutter](./FLUTTER.md) to start developing mobile apps.

 ### Why Flutter?
 Flutter and Vue have really similar State Management.
 A lot of other things also feel familiar so you won't really find it hard to learn Flutter.